Eric Khoo: Career

 In 2007, Khoo was appointed as a board member of NYU Tisch School of the Arts, Asia.
-He produced Royston Tan's “881” a box office hit and received the highest arts honor the Cultural Medallion by the President of Singapore in the same year.
-In 2008, Khoo was awarded the Chevalier de l'ordre des arts et des letters from the French Minister of Culture and his feature film, My Magic was selected for Cannes official selection main competition.
+He produced Royston Tan's 881 a box office hit and received the highest arts honor the Cultural Medallion by the President of Singapore in the same year.
+In 2008, Khoo's film, My Magic was selected for Cannes official selection main competition.
 It is distributed in France by ARP and Wild bunch for international sales.
 My Magic picked up the best film award at Fribourg International Film Festival and was voted best film of 2008 by Le Monde.

 In 2009, Khoo entered into a partnership with Infinite Frameworks to form a new company, Gorylah, specializing in the production of genre films.
 Gorylah's maiden effort, Darah, went on to win the Best Actress award at the 2009 Puchon International Fantastic Film Festival.
-Khoo executive produced Boo Jun Feng's first feature film, Sandcastle.
+Khoo executive produced Boo Junfeng's first feature film, Sandcastle.
 The film was selected for 2010 Critic's Week at Cannes.
 Centre Pompidou in Paris held an Eric Khoo retrospective in 2010 and he was featured in Phaidon Books, Take 100 - The Future of Film, 100 new directors.
-Eric was President of the Jury for the International Competition at the 63rd edition of the Locarno International Film Festival in 2010.
+Khoo was president of the jury for the International Competition at the 63rd edition of the Locarno International Film Festival in 2010.

 Tatsumi, based on the life and short stories of Yoshihiro Tatsumi, is Khoo's first animation feature which premiered at the 64th Cannes Film Festival in 2011 and world sales is handled by The Match Factory.
 Tatsumi won best animated feature at the Sitges Film Festival and the best film and best composer in the Muhr AsiaAfrica Awards at the 8th Dubai International Film Festival.
 It made its North American premiere at The Museum of Modern Art (MoMA).
 In the same year his production 23:59, an army paranormal film, was number one at the Singapore box office.
-In 2012 Khoo was Jury President at the Asian Film Awards and Rotterdam International Film Festival.
+In 2012, Khoo was Jury President at the Asian Film Awards and Rotterdam International Film Festival.
 He was the head of the Jury at Puchon International Fantastic Film Festival 2013.